Hercules (2014 film): Critical response

-Hercules received mixed reviews from critics; however, the general sentiment was that the film was a pleasant surprise.
+Hercules received mixed reviews from critics.
 Review aggregation website Rotten Tomatoes reports an approval rating of 58% based on 123 reviews, with an average rating of 5.4/10.
 The site's critics consensus reads: "Hercules has Brett Ratner behind the cameras and Dwayne Johnson rocking the loincloth—and delivers exactly what any reasonable person reading that description might expect."
 Metacritic gives the film a weighted average score of 47 out of 100, based on 25 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Scott Foundas, chief film critic for Variety, wrote in a positive review that "It's a grandly staged, solidly entertaining, old-fashioned adventure movie that does something no other Hercules movie has quite done before: It cuts the mythical son of Zeus down to human size (or as human as you can get while still being played by Dwayne Johnson)".
 Foundas praised Ratner, stating that "in terms of sheer scale and craftsmanship, Hercules represents something of a quantum leap for Ratner" and that the action sequences are "coherent pieces [...] that build steadily in intensity."
 He concluded that "[Herculess] strongest asset is surely Johnson, who continues to foster one of the most affable, guileless screen personas in movies today."

 Elizabeth Weitzman of New York Daily News stated, "It's fast-paced, funny, and packed with eye-popping action.
 The effects are impressive, but there are none bigger than the star Dwayne Johnson's massive powerful physique which perfectly suited the character and the large-scale movie."
 She added, "Johnson makes his entrance wearing a conquered lion's head and a loincloth skirt.
 The fact that he can pull this look off sets the tone for everything else to come."

 John DeFore of The Washington Post stated, "[The film] simply fails to exploit its assets: an amusing, revisionist take on the mythological strongman, and the charisma of Dwayne 'The Rock' Johnson."
 Critic James Berardinelli said, "A big-budget misfire of a sizeable order, a visually busy but emotionally dead endeavor that wearies the viewer with endless computer generated special effects while failing to provide a scintilla of human interest."